gabrielsimoes/notes/talks/the-value-of-values.md

+---
+title: Notes on "The Value of Values" by Rich Hickey
+subtitle: A talk by Rich Hickey about using immutable values over "places".
+date: 2018-05-30
+tags:
+  - clojure
+  - functional-programming
+  - talks
+---

-# The Value of Values - Rich Hickey
+# Notes on "The Value of Values" by Rich Hickey

 - *Values x Places*
 - *Place has no role in an information model*, only in implementation